markstevenwilson/gatsby-starter-netlify-cms/src/pages/portfolio/2008-11-04-insure-dot-com-wordpress-blog.md

 date: 2008-11-04T15:04:10.000Z
 featuredpost: false
 featuredimage: 2009-blog-insure-dot-com-thumbnail.png
-description: Launched in November of 2008 this Wordpress site using PHP, MySQL, JavaScript, jQuery, HTML and CSS.
-I Lead all development and worked with our Editorial, Marketing, IT and Business teams to scope project requirements to create a project roadmap.
+description: Launched in November of 2008 I Lead all development and worked with our Editorial, Marketing, IT and Business teams to scope project requirements to create a project roadmap.
 tags:
   - Wordpress
   - MySql